The following are frequent questions that pertain to the M.S. in Computing Program.

 --George Corliss, faculty and founding Director

-With the addition of Distance Learning capabilites, the MS degree can be otained through online participation.
+With the addition of Distance Learning capabilities, the MS degree can be obtained through online participation.

-We are committed to the online format for two primary reasons:
+We are committed to the online format for several reasons:

 The Mathematics, Statistics, and Computer Science Department offers a majority of the MS in Computing classes through synchronous, distance learning.
-By inserting two-way audio and video capabilities into the classroom and using web-based conferencing technology designed for educational purposes, we have extended the classroom across the internet.
+By inserting two-way audio and video capabilities into the classroom and using web-based conferencing technology we have extended the classroom across the internet.
 Whether studying from home, on vacation, or at a remote work site, students can attend classes at the prescribed times for the class.
 Any of the popular browsers allow students to look into, hear, and be virtually present in the class.
 In addition, classroom sessions are typically recorded and made available to students for review or offline viewing.
-Students need a computer with audio capability and a DSL or cable connection to take advantage of this offering.
+Students typically use their Internet connected computer with audio capability to take advantage of this offering.
 However, most smart phones can provide access to the virtual classroom as well.